EXA-UQ/EXAUQ-Toolbox/docs/designers/tutorials/training_multi_level_gp_tutorial.md

 </div>

-In general, providing a sequence of length `n` to `MultiLevel` will assign the list elements to the levels `1, 2, ..., n` in order.
+In general, providing a sequence of length `n` to [`MultiLevel`][exauq.core.modelling.MultiLevel] will assign the list elements to the levels `1, 2, ..., n` in order.

-We can get the levels in a multi-level collection by using the `levels` property:
+We can get the levels in a multi-level collection by using the [`levels`][exauq.core.modelling.MultiLevel.levels] property:

 ``` { .python .copy }